novasamatech/parity-signer/rust/generate_message/readme.md

 - 53xx80 `load_metadata` (contains `definitions::qr_transfers::ContentLoadMeta`)
 - 53xx81 `load_types` (contains `definitions::qr_transfers::ContentLoadTypes`)
-- 53xxc0 `add_network` (contains `definitions::qr_transfers::ContentAddNetwork`)
 - 53xxc1 `add_specs` (contains `definitions::qr_transfers::ContentAddSpecs`);

 Message `load_metadata` is used to load new versions of metadata for networks already in users database.

 Message `load_types` is used to load types information in users database, and hopefully will go obsolete soon with FrameMetadataV14 integration.
 Should be used really rarely.

-Message `add_network` is normally used to add entirely new networks, that are not yet in users database.

 Message `add_specs` is used to add network specs for networks that are not yet in users database.